Encode Press Variants

 <corr>

-another witness, use a collation file instead, as described in the second practice.In the XML file containing your semi-diplomatic transcription, wrap the uncorrected
+essay, you will need to document the witnesses you consulted.In the XML file containing your semi-diplomatic transcription, wrap the uncorrected

 character, word, or string in a